davidkaste/davidkaste.github.io/_tabs/about.md

 ## Contact

-Whatever you need, let me know if I can help you :speech_baloon:.
+Whatever you need, let me know if I can help you :speech_balloon:.
 You can use the links to my email and social networks that are located at the bottom of the sidebar.